 According to the Amazon AWSsurvey (Fall 2017), issues faced by SMB’s in talent management are

-Talent management is challenging for small and medium-sized businesses because of many factors like limited resources, branding issues, lack of technology usage.
-This article highlights a few such challenges that SMB businesses face in talent management and the strategies that can be implemented to tackle these challenges.
+Building a Talent management Strategy is challenging for small and medium-sized businesses because of many factors like limited resources, branding issues, lack of technology usage.
+This article highlights a few such challenges that SMB businesses face in talent management strategy and the strategies that can be implemented to tackle these challenges.

 1) Attracting the right candidates